rugbyprof/3013-Algorithms/Assignments/A05/README.md

 Starting with the first city in the array, find the ***D*** closest cities and create edges between them.
 The edges are not directed.
 Your edge type should store the `distance` (as well as the `from` and `to`).
 Continue processing the rest of the cities adding edges until each city as ***D*** edges.
 Look out for pitfalls, like just because a city is close to another, you may not be able to connect them if it already has its max edges.

+In the helper code I added a templated Heap implementation that can be a min or a max heap.
+If you add a "priority" to your city struct, you could load the heap with cities where the "priority" is the distance from city X. You could then use Heap.extract() to get the 3 closest cites (or furthest depending on min or max heap).

 ### Deliverables